How to get approved for Chase Freedom Unlimited — One of our favorite no-annual-fee cards for travel!

 It’s not unusual for a Chase credit card application to go to pending status.
 If your application is not immediately approved, don’t panic.
 It does not necessarily mean you were declined.
 In fact, there are reports online that many pending applications eventually turned into approvals.
 The best thing to do would be to wait for a final decision before calling Chase.

-Now if you are declined, don’t give up hope!
-You’ll can still call Chase and ask for a reconsideration.
+If you are declined, don’t give up hope.
+You can still call Chase and ask for a reconsideration.

-Regardless of your credit score, Chase ultimately has the final say and there are a number of other factors they can look at when deciding to approve to deny your application.
+Regardless of your credit score, Chase ultimately has the final say.
+There are a number of other factors they can look at when deciding to approve or deny your application.
 You’ll make a stronger case for approval if you lead the call and emphasize items like the following: